rfueston/SWE6733_Assignment_2/README.md

 <br>
 Scott Duong

+Rationale behind f2f & tools:
-The tool we used for f-2-f-like collaboration  was microsoft teams. the rationale behind it was it is a service supplied to us by the school and has  easy screen sharing and other such features to support mobbing.
+The tool we used for f-2-f-like collaboration was Microsoft teams. the rationale behind it was it is a service supplied to us by the school and has easy screen sharing and other such features to support mobbing.
 Teams also offers a great recording tool for our mobbing sessions.
+Our team decided on IntelliJ IDEA as it is a powerful IDE that is offered to students for free, so it was easy for all of us to get the same IDE and work together.
+We decided on SonarLint because it was currently supported by our IDE after trying Clover from Atlassian because cover was not compatible with the latest version of the IDE.

 Step 2: unit tests for legacy code